Learning Download: How to Grow Gourds

 Gourds can be often used as a natural source of décor during the fall months.
 Ornamental gourds come in all colors and sizes, and can even be made into birdhouses.
 Gourds are a member of the squash family.

-Fertilizer: Prior to planting, add manure or compost to the soil.
+Gourds are heavy feeders.
+Prior to planting, add manure or compost to the soil.
 Once the gourds are established, adding fertilizer may not be necessary but for those gardeners who wish to do so, fertilize with a water-soluble, low-nitrogen fertilizer, such as 5-10-5.
 High-nitrogen fertilizers encourage leafy growth.